Rocky (franchise): Video games

+An unofficial Rocky video game was published by Dinamic Software for the ZX Spectrum in 1985 but was later retitled to Rocco.

 Documentaries

 Rocky is featured in the 2017 documentary John G. Avildsen: King of the Underdogs about Academy Award-winning Rocky director John G. Avildsen, directed and produced by Derek Wayne Johnson.

 Stallone later hand-picked Johnson to direct and produce a documentary on the making of the original Rocky, entitled 40 Years of Rocky: The Birth of a Classic, which was released in 2020.
 The documentary features Stallone narrating behind-the-scenes footage from the making of the film.

 Director's cut

 A director's cut edition of Rocky IV was originally scheduled to commemorate its 35th anniversary.
 Ongoing editing ultimately pushed the release date, with Stallone finishing his editing sometime in January 2021.
 In all, approximately 38 minutes of previously unreleased footage were added to the film, including significant extensions of both fight scenes and the Apollo Creed funeral scene.
 One reported cut was that of Paulie's robot.
 Robert Doornick, founder of International Robotics and the voice of the robot, commented that Stallone cut all of the robot scenes in the director's cut to save money on royalty fees that were given to Doornick in the original cut.

-The cut missed its original November 27, 2020 release, though by February 2021 Stallone stated that they were in the final stages of completing the project.
+The cut missed its original November 27, 2020, release, though by February 2021 Stallone stated that they were in the final stages of completing the project.
 His cut of the film was finished in April.
-This version had a one-night limited theatrical release on November 11, 2021 and was additionally released in digital formats the following day.
+This version had a one-night limited theatrical release on November 11, 2021, and was additionally released in digital formats the following day under the title Rocky IV: Rocky vs. Drago.